 The differentiation between the sacred and profane takes shape not only in beliefs and rituals, but is also institutionalized in the structures of a church.
-This systemization of the distinction which forms "the elementary forms of religious life" is especially important for Durkheim since it is the rituals and churches which connect the individual to social structures.
+This systemization of the distinction which forms " The Elementary Forms of the Religious Life" is especially important for Durkheim since it is the rituals and churches which connect the individual to social structures.
 They are the source of knowledge regarding what is sacred and profane and the manners in which one should act to maintain this distinction.
 Durkheim gives the example of the Totem (elaborated in his The Genesis of the Totemic Principle of Mana) as a primitive form of such an organizing function.
 According to Durkheim the Totem is the material representation of the nonmaterial existence of the clan and its collective consciousness.

 In summary, the key point in Durkheim's "Elementary Forms of Religious Life" is the relation he offers between social structure of religion and what can be described as ontological structure of reality itself.
 The form religion takes is the form of social life which echo in each other, correlating meaning and belief to law and order through rituals and religious institutions.